-Cory Cummings, Ph.D., LCSW is an Assistant Professor of Social Work at Nazareth College in Rochester NY.
+Cory Cummings (he/his), Ph.D., LCSW is an Assistant Professor of Social Work at Nazareth College in Rochester NY.
 He has previously worked at the School of Social Work at Monmouth University as an Assistant Professor and a scholar connected to the LGBT+ Older Adult Project at Monmouth.
 This included community engaged research to better understand the health, wellness, and ageing needs of the LGBTQ community in NJ.
 He has practiced in the field of community mental health for a number of years and has volunteered with safety net mental health services and programming for people affected by HIV/AIDS.

-Jennifer Dunkle, Ph.D., MSW, is an Assistant Professor of Social Work at Stockton University in Atlantic City, NJ.
+Jennifer Dunkle, Ph.D., MSW, is an Associate Professor of Social Work at Stockton University in Atlantic City, NJ.
 She earned her PhD in social work from Fordham University and her MSW from Monmouth University.
 She has been engaged in community-based research on the health and social service needs of older LGBTQ+ adults since 2012 in conjunction with the Monmouth University Older Adult Project and the Stockton University Center on Successful Aging.

-Michael Victor, MAS, SAC, is Program Coordinator for QSpot LGBT Community Center’s Buddy Program for LGBT Older Adults, and a Team Leader of the Early Bird Social Club for LGBT 50+ in Asbury Park.
+Michael Victor (he/him), MAS, SAC, is Program Coordinator for QSpot LGBT Community Center’s Buddy Program for LGBT Older Adults, and a Team Leader of the Early Bird Social Club for LGBT 50+ in Asbury Park.
 Michael is a retired management and education specialist with 35+ years of experience working with diversified at-risk populations in school and health care settings.
 Michael has expertise building collaborative community partnerships and leading high-performance work teams on improved outcomes for families and youth.
 Michael’s LGBT volunteer efforts began more than 30 years ago at the former Lesbian and Gay Center in Asbury Park doing HIV prevention work in the early 1990s.
 He lives with his husband Victor Gatto in Red Bank.